kubevirt/containerized-data-importer/doc/cdi-operator-olm.md

 QUAY_NAMESPACE=<quay namespace> QUAY_REPOSITORY=<quay repo> QUAY_USERNAME=<quay username> QUAY_PASSWORD=<quay password> CSV_VERSION=<csv version > make olm-push
 ```
 #### Install OLM and marketplace operators on cluster
 This setup is required when installing on k8s cluster.
-On OKD4.x cluster OLM amd markteplace operators are present and there is no need to install them.
+On OKD4.x cluster OLM and marketplace operators are present and there is no need to install them.
 - Install OLM operator and wait until all pods are Running and Ready.

 ```bash